 Harassment includes offensive communication related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Participants asked to stop any harassing behaviour are expected to comply immediately.

 Be careful in the words that you choose.
 Remember that words can be offensive to those around you.
 Offensive jokes are not acceptable in the Nordic-RSE.
 Excessive swearing is not appropriate.

 If a member engages in behaviour that violates this code of conduct, the board of the association may take any action they deem appropriate, including warning the offender or may revoking their membership without refund of the membership fee.

 If the offender is a member of the board, they will be excluded from any board meetings discussing their conduct.
 In addition to the above, the offender may be removed from the board.

 If a participant at a Nordic-RSE event violates this code of conduct, organisers may take any action they deem appropriate, including warning the offender or expulsion from the workshop with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact any member of the code of conduct committee:
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact any member of the board.

 Events may have a separate code of conduct committee listed of the event page.
 It is always appropriate to contact any member of either code of conduct committee.